FlowFinance/slate/source/includes/_oauth.md

 # OAuth

-We use OAuth2, Grant Type ["Refresh Token"](https://oauth.net/2/grant-types/refresh-token/) for authentication.
+We use a modified OAuth2, Grant Type ["Refresh Token"](https://oauth.net/2/grant-types/refresh-token/) for authentication.

 Two types of JWT tokens can be generated: client and account.

-Client tokens refer to your platform tokens; they have full permissions on every API endpoint, being able to perform account creation/deletion and operations on behalf of any account.
+Client tokens refer to your platform tokens; they have full permissions on every API endpoint and are able to perform account creation/deletion and operations on behalf of any account.

 <aside class="warning">
-    You should keep these tokens in your backend only and never share with mobile nor web devices.
+    You should keep these tokens in your backend only and never share with mobile or web devices.
 </aside>

 Account tokens have account-specific permissions; they cannot create/delete accounts and can only operate within the bounds of the account for which they were created.
+If you need to ship credentials to mobile or web devices, this should be used.

 ## Perform Login